 The Brentwood and Ongar Constituency Labour Party (CLP) is based on the electoral area for the election of MPs.
 Via your CLP, you can choose the members from your area to represent our local party at annual conference and you can help select the parliamentary candidate.

-The constituency is made up of 22 local council wards, 7 in Ongar elect councillors to Epping District Council and 15 in Brentwood which elect to Brentwood Borough Council.
+The constituency is made up of twenty two local council wards, seven wards in Ongar elect councillors to Epping District Council and fifteen wards in Brentwood which elect to Brentwood Borough Council.
 Ongar Town Council and the Parish Councils also have representation.

 All Member and Supporter Meetings